Dear readers of ADxS.org, please forgive the disruption.

 1.1.1.
 Acute severe stress

-While in the non-stress state the PFC can control its own norepinephrine and dopamine levels to function optimally, during acute stress the amygdala via the hypothalamus and midbrain (mesencephalon, part of the brainstem) raise dopamine5 and norepinephrine levels to such an extent that PFC function is impaired.267
+While the PFC can control its own noradrenaline and dopamine levels in a non-stressful state so that it functions optimally, in acute stress the amygdala via the hypothalamus and midbrain (mesencephalon, part of the brain stem) increases the dopamine level5 and noradrenaline level to such an extent that the PFC function is impaired.267

-Acute stress increases dopamine output from the ventral tegmentum, which increases dopamine levels in the PFC, basolateral amygdala, and nucleus accumbens.
-The mPFC inhibits the nucleus accumbens, whereas the amygdala inhibits the PFC and activates the nucleus accumbens.
-If the inhibitory effect of the PFC on the nucleus accumbens is lost due to excessively high dopamine levels, severe stress symptoms occur.8
+During acute stress, the dopamine release of the VTA is increased, which increases the dopamine level in the PFC, basolateral amygdala and nucleus accumbens.
+The mPFC inhibits the nucleus accumbens, while the amygdala inhibits the PFC and activates the nucleus accumbens.
+If the inhibitory effect of the PFC on the nucleus accumbens is lost due to excessive dopamine levels, severe stress symptoms occur.8

-If (e.g., during acute stress) D1 receptors are activated too strongly, this increases cAMP, which inhibits the overall task-directed firing of neurons in all directions of the PFC network and impairs working memory.8 This can be prevented by appropriate administration of D1 antagonists,9 cAMP inhibitors, or PKA inhibitors10 in the PFC.
-Dopamine and norepinephrine receptors are closely associated with the cAMP-PKA pathway.11
+If D1 receptors are activated too strongly (e.g. during acute stress), this increases cAMP, which inhibits the entire task-oriented firing of the nerve cells in all directions of the PFC network and impairs working memory.8 This can be prevented by appropriate administration of D1 antagonists,9 cAMP inhibitors or PKA inhibitors10 in the PFC.
+Dopamine and noradrenaline receptors are closely linked to the cAMP-PKA pathway.11

-High doses of D1/D5 antagonists or D1/D5 agonists equally impair working memory; mild doses improve working memory.12
+High doses of D1/D5 antagonists or D1/D5 agonists impair working memory equally, while mild doses improve working memory.12

-According to one account, the dopamine level between the PFC and the striatum is rigidly inversely proportional to each other: a high dopamine level in the PFC correlates with a low dopamine level in the striatum and vice versa.1314 According to another account, a lack of dopamine in the right mPFC leads to a likewise reduced dopamine level in the nucleus accumbens of the striatum.15 This model may better explain ADHD associated with decreased dopamine levels in the PFC and striatum.
+According to one account, the dopamine level between the PFC and the striatum is said to be rigidly inversely correlated: a high dopamine level in the PFC correlates with a low dopamine level in the striatum and vice versa.1314 According to another account, a dopamine deficiency in the right mPFC also leads to a reduced dopamine level in the nucleus accumbens of the striatum.15 This model could better explain ADHD, which is associated with reduced dopamine levels in the PFC and the striatum.

 Stress changes the brain’s response patterns from slow, reasoned control by the PFC to reflexive and rapid emotional control by the amygdala and related subcortical structures.2